VikasPareek18/sql-data_warehouse-project/README.md

 Develop a centralized data warehouse that consolidates sales data from multiple source systems to support analytical reporting and informed decision-making.

 📌 **Specifications**
-- ##Data Sources
+- data Sources
-   Import data from two source systems: ERP and CRM (provided as CSV files).
+   - Import data from two source systems: ERP and CRM (provided as CSV files).
-- ##Data Quality
+- Data Quality
-   Clean and resolve data quality issues before analysis (missing values, inconsistencies, duplicates, etc.).
+   - Clean and resolve data quality issues before analysis (missing values, inconsistencies, duplicates, etc.).
-- ##Data Integration
+- Data Integration
-   Combine data from both sources into a single, unified, analytics-friendly data model.
+   - Combine data from both sources into a single, unified, analytics-friendly data model.
-- ##Scope
+- Scope
-   Focus on the latest dataset only. istorical data tracking is not required.
+   - Focus on the latest dataset only.
+   - Historical data tracking is not required.
-- ##Documentation
+- Documentation
-   Provide clear and structured documentation of the data model to support business users and analytics teams.
+   - Provide clear and structured documentation of the data model to support business users and analytics teams.

 ---

 2️⃣ **BI, Analytics & Reporting (Data Analytics)**
 🎯 **Objective**
-- ##Develop SQL based analytics and reports
+- Develop SQL based analytics and reports
-- ##Analyze customer behavior and sales trends
+- Analyze customer behavior and sales trends
-- ##Evaluate product performance
+- Evaluate product performance
-- ##Enable data-driven business decisions
+- Enable data-driven business decisions

 📄 **License**
 This project is licensed under the [MIT License](License), You are free to use it and do the modification besst suitable to you.